 Going it alone

-I decided a packaged tour was not for us.
-Firstly, they were expensive and secondly I thought that 320 kms was too far for us to go.
+I decided a packaged tour was not for us as most cover the full 320 kms, which was too far for us to go.
 It seemed that the town of Melk and the Wachau wine region were major highlights and so I set about building an itinerary around this.
 I also settled on a duration of 4 days for our first foray into the world of cycle touring.

 Austria has quite an extensive train network and most trains allow bicycles so it is simple to start from Vienna, catch a train back up the river and then cycle back to Vienna.
 This worked well for us because we could pick up rental touring bikes and leave our campervan in Vienna.